 Drink of good health

-Black tea polyphenols neutralise the effect of free radicals.
-It also has fat burning properties that help boost body metabolism and reduce appetite.
-Polyphenols in black tea help in the prevention of viral, bacterial and inflammatory reactions.
-Dimeric and oligomeric catechins present in black tea improve insulin signalling and glucose control that is beneficial in protecting the body from damages caused by excess blood sugar after the onset of type 2 diabetes.
-Black tea is also a vital defence against cancer and cardiovascular diseases.
-It has L Theanine, which improves alpha brain wave activity, thereby aiding in relaxation and bringing down stress.
+Black tea polyphenols neutralize the effect of free radicals.
+It also has fat-burning properties that help boost body metabolism and reduce appetite.
+Polyphenols in black tea help in the prevention of viral, bacterial, and inflammatory reactions.
+Dimeric and oligomeric catechins present in black tea improve insulin signaling and glucose control that is beneficial in protecting the body from damages caused by excess blood sugar after the onset of type 2 diabetes.
+Black tea is also a vital defense against cancer and cardiovascular diseases.
+It has L Theanine, which improves alpha brain wave activity, thereby aiding in the relaxation and bringing down stress.

 The market continues to evolve with growing disposable incomes and exposure to global trends.
-Packaged tea brands have been quick to tap this opportunity and launch a wide variety of flavoured teas to suit individual tastes and preferences like ginger, tulsi, cardamom, lemon, earl grey, mint, lemon, ginseng, aloe vera and honey.
-Tea bars, lounges, kiosks and quick service restaurants are also coming up at a brisk pace – catering to the conventional market as well as to the connoisseurs who are willing to pay a premium for exquisite tea varieties, blends and new recipes.
+Packaged tea brands have been quick to tap this opportunity and launch a wide variety of flavored teas to suit individual tastes and preferences like ginger, tulsi, cardamom, lemon, earl grey, mint, lemon, ginseng, aloe vera, and honey.
+Tea bars, lounges, kiosks, and quick service restaurants are also coming up at a brisk pace – catering to the conventional market as well as to the connoisseurs who are willing to pay a premium for exquisite tea varieties, blends, and new recipes.
 In a welcome development, India’s legendary tea estates are coming forward to leverage the retail platform to serve their best varieties for the Indian market.
-Tea sommeliers are playing a critical role in raising awareness of tea varieties, health benefits and even meal pairings through their tea appreciation sessions.
+Tea sommeliers are playing a critical role in raising awareness of tea varieties, health benefits, and even meal pairings through their tea appreciation sessions.